assadounto/To-Do-list/README.md

 #  Project

-> This project is about a todo app bundling using webpack

-Additional description about the project and its features.
+ This is a todo app which users can store and edit their Todo Tasks.
+Users can also change the order of their todos

 ## Built With